paid Internships with the u.s. national park service

 These positions are currently open (click on link for more information and application instructions):

-The U. S. National Park Service (NPS) National Capital Region (NCR), Office of Natural Resources and Science (NRS) is seeking an upper level undergraduate student with an interest in Experimental Design, Air Monitoring, Ground-level Pollution, or related fields.
-The intern will design a monitoring system and protocols to evaluate air pollutant exposure to visitors within urban parks.
+The U. S. National Park Service (NPS) National Capital Region (NCR), Office of Natural Resources and Science (NRS) is seeking an upper level undergraduate student with interest in Natural Resources, Science Education, Park Science, National Parks, and/or related fields.
+Additionally, the intern should have access to a computer.
+The intern will design 8 science education lessons for NPS seasonal employees at Monocacy National Battlefield.
 The highly urbanized and rapidly growing region around NCR parks makes them increasingly important as a critical refugia for urban visitors and other species in a changing climate.
-We anticipate that the internship will begin in November of 2018 and continue through May of 2019.
+We anticipate that the internship will begin in January of 2019 and continue through May of 2019.
+Students must be enrolled in a degree program for the duration of the internship.
+Flexible hours are part-time, not to exceed 20 hours/week, during the semester.
+The bulk of work is by telework with limited site visits to the park and UERLA in Washington, DC.
+Project mentors will include NPS staff in the UERLA, the Office of Natural Resources and Sciences, and at Monocacy National Battlefield.